colonelpanic8/okcupyd/README.md

 pip install pyokc
 ```

-pyokc has two dependencies: requests and lxml.
+pyokc has three dependencies: requests and lxml and simplejson.

 <b>Note:</b> Windows users will likely run into issues installing lxml.
 If
 this happens, be sure to install the binaries